Table of Contents

 The Top 10 Medicare Advantage Plans in California

 California residents have access to numerous highly rated Medicare Advantage plans.
 The following table features the top Medicare Advantage providers based on the respective number of enrollees.
-It also highlights how much beneficiaries pay for a given provider’s plans as of April 2022, as well as the types of plans available.
+It also highlights how much beneficiaries pay for a given provider’s plans as of August of 2023, as well as the types of plans available.
 More information on Medicare Part C plans is available on the Medicare Advantage Plans in California page

 Name